The Recipe for Moroccan Tea

 The Gestures of the Moroccan Tea Ritual

-The preparation of Moroccan tea relies on a series of precise gestures passed down through generations.
-These gestures allow the aromas of the tea, mint, and sugar to be released.
-Understanding these steps also allows you to learn how to make Moroccan tea according to tradition.
+The preparation of Moroccan tea relies on a succession of precise gestures passed down from generation to generation.
+These gestures reveal the aromas of the tea, mint, and sugar.
+Understanding these steps also helps to know how to make Moroccan tea according to tradition.

 1. Heat the water

 The first step is to bring the water to a boil.
-Pure, thoroughly heated water helps preserve the delicate aroma of green tea.
+Pure and well-heated water preserves the aromatic finesse of green tea.

 2. Heat the teapot

-Rinsing the teapot with a little hot water helps to prepare the container and ensures a more even infusion.
+Rinsing the teapot with a little hot water prepares the vessel and ensures a more homogeneous infusion.

 3. Add the green tea

-Place the green tea in the teapot and then rinse quickly to remove the initial overly astringent notes and awaken the tea leaves.
+Place the green tea in the teapot then perform a quick rinse to eliminate the first overly astringent notes and awaken the tea leaves.

 4. Add the fresh mint

-Add the fresh mint leaves to the teapot.
-The mint provides the characteristic freshness of Moroccan tea.
+Incorporate the fresh mint leaves into the teapot.
+Mint provides the characteristic freshness of Moroccan tea.

 Pour the hot water into the teapot and let it steep for a few minutes to allow the aromas to develop.